Project

 inconsistent handling of g_conf.keyring

-Added by Colin McCabe about 13 years ago.
-Updated about 13 years ago.
+Added by Colin McCabe over 13 years ago.
+Updated over 13 years ago.

 Status: